bahrus/trans-render/README.md

 ### Simple Template Insertion (implemented, untested)

-A template can be inserted directly in as follows:
+A template can be inserted directly inside the target element as follows:

 ```html
 <template id="summaryTemplate">